johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 });
 ```

-Then apply it to a Flow Container component like we created previously,
+Then apply it to a Flow Container component like we created previously:

 ```tsx
 ...